frederic-perez/AmE-dictionary/data/idioms.md

 __beat your head against the wall__ To try to do something that is hopeless.
 __beautiful people__ Stylish, glamorous, and often wealthy people admired by others. _I wish we were as cool as them—man, they are really the beautiful people._
 __beauty is in the eye of the beholder__ Different people have different opinions about what or who is beautiful.
+__beauty queen__ A woman who has won, or looks as if she could win, a beauty pageant. _When that beauty queen walked in, everyone’s heads turned._
 __beef up__ :two: To increase something, often in strength. _With all these protestors here, we definitely need to beef up security._ _My boyfriend has been going to the gym every day for months in hopes of beefing up his frame._
 __been there, done that__
 __beer muscles__ An inflated notion of one’s strength, ego, or bravado due to excess consumption of alcohol (not necessarily beer).